MinhajulBhuiyan/Portfolio/Backend/data/minhaj_data.md

 FAQ (Frequently Asked Questions)
 What is your full name and date of birth?

 My name is MINHAJUL Abedin Bhuiyan, and I was born on June 10, 2002.
+I am currently 23 years old as of 2025.

 What sparked your interest in computers and technology?